-Objective: To help workers delivering to other sites such as branches, or suppliers' or customers' premises to maintain social distancing and hygiene practices.
+Objective: To help workers delivering to other sites such as factories, logistics sites or customers' premises to maintain social distancing and hygiene practices.

-Putting in place procedures to minimise person-to-person contact during deliveries to other sites. Ш Maintaining consistent pairing where two-person deliverie are required.
+Putting in place procedures to minimise person-to-person contact during deliveries to other sites.
+Maintaining consistent pairing where two-person deliveries are required.
 Minimising contact during payments and exchange of documentation, for example, by using electronic payment methods and electronically signed and exchanged documents.